 The last part inside the other quotation marks is the url that we want to download using wget.
 We are using the overpass-api, which sends us simple OSM data.

 Now let’s take a look at the url.
 We can define the area / data we want to download by giving a node and the coordinates (minimum latitude, minimum longitude, maximum latitude and maximum longitude).
 You can either download a seperate osm file for each Tile or a combined file, when the Tiles are adjacent.
 Note that some Tiles have very much informations and can be over 100 mb in size.

-That’s why I added another option to download OSM data from the Geofabrik (external link) server.
+That’s why I added another option to download OSM data from the Geofabrik server.
 They offer lots of file, compressed and splitted in different continents, countries and even smaller regions.

-You simply need to download your desired region as a *.osm.pbf file and save them inside your project (with the filename: “download.osm.pbf”).
+You simply need to download your desired region as a *.osm.pbf file and save them inside your project in the osm folder (with the filename: “download.osm.pbf”).